Bayes' theorem: Drug testing

-The 1,000 people thus yields 235 positive tests, of which only 45 are genuine drug users, about 19%.
-See Figure 1 for an illustration using a frequency box, and note how small the pink area of true positives is compared to the blue area of false positives.
+The 1,000 people thus have 235 positive tests, of which only 45 are genuine, about 19%.

 Sensitivity or specificity

-The importance of specificity can be seen by showing that even if sensitivity is raised to 100% and specificity remains at 80%, the probability of someone testing positive really being a cannabis user only rises from 19% to 21%, but if the sensitivity is held at 90% and the specificity is increased to 95%, the probability rises to 49%.
+The importance of specificity can be seen by showing that even if sensitivity is raised to 100% and specificity remains at 80%, the probability that someone who tests positive is a cannabis user rises only from 19% to 21%, but if the sensitivity is held at 90% and the specificity is increased to 95%, the probability rises to 49%.

 Cancer rate

-Even if 100% of patients with pancreatic cancer have a certain symptom, when someone has the same symptom, it does not mean that this person has a 100% chance of getting pancreatic cancer.
-Assuming the incidence rate of pancreatic cancer is 1/100000, while 10/99999 healthy individuals have the same symptoms worldwide, the probability of having pancreatic cancer given the symptoms is only 9.1%, and the other 90.9% could be "false positives" (that is, falsely said to have cancer; "positive" is a confusing term when, as here, the test gives bad news).
+If all patients with pancreatic cancer have a certain symptom, it does not follow that anyone who has that symptom has a 100% chance of getting pancreatic cancer.
+Assuming the incidence rate of pancreatic cancer is 1/100000, while 10/99999 healthy individuals have the same symptoms worldwide, the probability of having pancreatic cancer given the symptoms is 9.1%, and the other 90.9% could be "false positives" (that is, falsely said to have cancer; "positive" is a confusing term when, as here, the test gives bad news).

 Based on incidence rate, the following table presents the corresponding numbers per 100,000 people.

 Which can then be used to calculate the probability of having cancer when you have the symptoms:

 Defective item rate

-A factory produces items using three machines—A, B, and C—which account for 20%, 30%, and 50% of its output respectively.
-Of the items produced by machine A, 5% are defective; similarly, 3% of machine B's items and 1% of machine C's are defective.
+A factory produces items using three machines—A, B, and C—which account for 20%, 30%, and 50% of its output, respectively.
+Of the items produced by machine A, 5% are defective, while 3% of B's items and 1% of C's are defective.
 If a randomly selected item is defective, what is the probability it was produced by machine C?

 Once again, the answer can be reached without using the formula by applying the conditions to a hypothetical number of cases.
-For example, if the factory produces 1,000 items, 200 will be produced by Machine A, 300 by Machine B, and 500 by Machine C. Machine A will produce 5% × 200 = 10 defective items, Machine B 3% × 300 = 9, and Machine C 1% × 500 = 5, for a total of 24.
-Thus, the likelihood that a randomly selected defective item was produced by machine C is 5/24 (~20.83%).
+For example, if the factory produces 1,000 items, 200 will be produced by A, 300 by B, and 500 by C. Machine A will produce 5% × 200 = 10 defective items, B 3% × 300 = 9, and C 1% × 500 = 5, for a total of 24.
+Thus 24/1000 (2.4%) of the total output will be defective and the likelihood that a randomly selected defective item was produced by machine C is 5/24 (~20.83%).

 This problem can also be solved using Bayes' theorem: Let Xi denote the event that a randomly chosen item was made by the i th machine (for i = A,B,C).
 Let Y denote the event that a randomly chosen item is defective.
 Then, we are given the following information: